gaborfarkas0211/video-upload/README.md

     - 'quality': you can choose quality (360 or 720), if you don't add this param the default quality is 720

     For example: http://127.0.0.1/video-uploader/web/api/video?v=pCq08PgrZTK&quality=360
+    > Note: This endpoint can only be used with allowed IP addresses - can be changed in `config/params.php`

     > Note: The response is a video link of the selected quality

     > Note: If the video is under process or the video is not available in the selected quality the response is the default uploaded video